jananiharan/teaching.io-dcds/data/DCDS-19Mar2025.md

 $ nano draft.txt
 ```

-#if this command produces an error, you may not have the Nano program installed.
+#if this command produces an error, your computer may not have the Nano program installed.
 Try <a href="https://gist.github.com/GLMeece/94b8dcc20b9785d5b783ba5498b52fdf">this link.</a>

 We have seen how to create text files using the `nano` editor.
 Now, try the following command: